ddsky/spoonacular-api-clients/javascript/docs/MenuItemsApi.md

 let apiInstance = new SpoonacularApi.MenuItemsApi();
 let query = chicke; // String | The (partial) search query. let opts = {
-  '_number': 10 // Number | The number of results to return (between 1 and 25).
+  'number': 10 // Number | The number of results to return (between 1 and 25).
 };
 apiInstance.autocompleteMenuItemSearch(query, opts, (error, data, response) => {
   if (error) {